bashojs/basho/README.md

 # Return [11, 13], [21, 23], [31, 33], [41, 43]
 basho [10,20,30,40] -j x+1 -n add1 -j x+2 -n add2 -c add1,add2
 ```

+Recalling a expression by name will cause that expression (as well a previous expressions) to be re-run,

 ### Promises!